pietrop/captioning-app/README.md

 - [ ] auto Save using local storage (text and video url).
 	- save button
 	+ save interval with custom field. (optional)

+- [ ] Move videos in library path.

 <!-- Some code notes